How to Avoid the Most Common Accidents on Halloween

 2. Be seen

 Sixty percent of all pedestrian deaths happen when it's dark.
 Since reflective tape comes in so many colors these days, adding some to your child’s costume will not only make the costume one-of-a-kind, but it will increase the visibility of your child walking down the street.
-If it doesn’t fit the look or style of their costume, get crafty and assist them to make their own trick or treat bag with reflective tape for added safety.
+If it doesn’t fit the look or style of their costume, get crafty and assist them in making their own trick-or-treat bag with reflective tape for added safety.

 Lastly, kids love glow sticks.
 Pick up a few for them to add to their costume, wear as bracelets, or put in their treat bag to increase visibility.
 Just be sure they know not to ingest them.